awslabs/amazon-timestream-connector-prometheus/README.md

 For more examples on configuring the Prometheus Connector see [Configuration Options](#configuration-options).

-#### Running Precompiled Binary for MacOS
+#### Running Precompiled Binary for macOS

-The following error message may show up when running the precompiled binary on MacOS:
+The following error message may show up when running the precompiled binary on macOS:

 `"timestream-prometheus-connector-darwin-amd64" cannot be opened because the developer cannot be verified.`